KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 ><big><b><em>Quote 2</em></b></big>

-### Section 2.1
+## 39 templates, grouped by reason for public domain classification

-Explan which templates have been foun - Which tempatd are exactly in each of the 5 groups - 39 in total
+Next, let's look in more detail at the templates that are in each of the five categories.
+It turns out that Delpher-sourced files contains 39 distinct templates.
+These are detailed in the table below, where they are grouped abd color-coded by the reason why they categorise files into the public domain. *(NoCopyrightReason)*.

 <div style="min-height:748px" id="datawrapper-vis-PJ96v"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/PJ96v/embed.js" charset="utf-8" data-target="#datawrapper-vis-PJ96v"></script><noscript><img src="https://datawrapper.dwcdn.net/PJ96v/full.png" alt="This table describes the 39 distinct copyright templates that are used in Wikimedia Commons media files that were sourced from Delpher.
 The templates are sorted and color-coded by the reason why they categorise files into the public domain.
 The template usage is taken &quot;as observed&quot;.
 Data as of 9 April 2025." /></noscript></div>

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx